chrybrk/DTBigDataBackendDevTask/README.md

 # Benchmark
 - Benchmark is done on `HP 240 G1 Notebook` with `4GB RAM`.
 - Linux: 6.13.8-zen1-1-zen
+- The results are achived after 10 or so iterations.
 ```txt
 This is ApacheBench, Version 2.3 <$Revision: 1923142 $>
 Copyright 1996 Adam Twiss, Zeus Technology Ltd, http://www.zeustech.net/